JordanSihombing/BangkitCapstone/README.md

-To start the API : 'node server.js'
+To start the API : `node server.js`